-I use a Somatic Experiencing (SE) approach combined with an inclusive mythopoetic Depth Psychology perspective.
+I use a Somatic Experiencing (SE) approach combined with an inclusive Depth Psychological perspective.

 Though SE is often used in conjunction with psychotherapy, I do not offer licensed psychotherapy.

-I am a Somatic Experiencing Practitioner, and Depth Psychology PhD student and not a licensed psychotherapist.
+I am a Somatic Experiencing Practitioner and Depth Psychology PhD candidate, not a licensed psychotherapist.